We all want better ways of getting from Point A to Point B.

 We all know that one choke point that causes traffic headaches for miles around.
 When, we wonder, will “they” finally fix it?

-The Regional Transportation Plan takes aim at these congestion engines by upgrading, expanding or replacing key interchanges.
+The plan takes aim at these congestion engines by upgrading, expanding or replacing key interchanges.
 Projects include:

 - I-285 North at Ga.
 400 in Fulton Co. – reconstruction